No item(s) available in cart.

 4.3.3.
 CUSTOMIZED ASME BASIC PIPING CALIBRATION BLOCK

 This block can be used as a calibration block with a shear wave probe; its main use is as a reference block for setting test sensitivity prior to inspection.
-Especially this block has manufacture for examine over curvature surface, which below 20” OD.
+Especially this block is manufacture for examine over curvature surface, which below 20” OD.
 NDE FLAW TECHNOLOGIES PVT.LTD. as customized set of block chosen from the American Society of Mechanical Engineers (ASME) standards to cover curvature range of 75mm to 500mm also these set of block will cover the thickness range from SCH 30 to SCH XXS.

 Coverage of Pipe Curvature area(s)